antonibrivera/entrack-app-server/README.md

 ## How to Use the API

-The API itself runs on the root endpoint as follows: https://secret-cove-63111.herokuapp.com/ There are 3 main paths to interact with.
+The API itself runs deployed on a heroku serveron the root endpoint as follows: https://secret-cove-63111.herokuapp.com/ There are 3 main paths to interact with.
 The '/tasks' and '/preset-tasks' routes are the routes to interact with to get set tasks that are left to complete along with preset tasks to choose from to set as a task.
 The '/auth' route is made to interact with the user through authentication.

 - Making a GET request on the 'tasks' routes will return a list of tasks.